Its-Satyajit/phpv/README.md

-## PHP Version Management Made Fun: Conquering PHP with PHPV on Arch Linux (and Avoiding Hilarious Developer Mishaps)
+## PHP Version Management Using PHPV on Arch Linux

 ### Introduction

-Greetings, fellow coders!
-Struggling to manage PHP versions on your Arch Linux system (like Manjaro, EndeavourOS, Garuda Linux, and ArcoLinux)?
-Wish switching PHP versions wasn't a labyrinthine adventure?
-Fear not, for PHPV has arrived to simplify your PHP life, with a touch of programmer humor on the side.
+Managing PHP versions on Arch Linux systems (including Manjaro, EndeavourOS, Garuda Linux, and ArcoLinux) can be challenging.
+This comprehensive tutorial introduces PHPV, a tool designed to simplify the process of installing, updating, and switching PHP versions efficiently.
+Follow these steps to streamline your PHP version management on Arch Linux.

 ### Installation Guide

 #### Downloading PHPV

-Embrace the command line for a quick and efficient installation:
+For a quick and efficient installation, use the following command:

 ```bash
 curl -sSL https://raw.githubusercontent.com/Its-Satyajit/phpv/main/install.sh | bash
 ```

+**Tip:** Ensure you have `curl` installed on your system.
+If not, install it using `sudo pacman -S curl`.

 #### Manual Installation (Optional)

-For the adventurous, here's the manual route:
+Follow these steps for manual installation:

 1. **Clone the Repository:**

     ```bash
     git clone https://github.com/Its-Satyajit/phpv.git
     ```

+    **Suggestion:** Verify that `git` is installed.
+If not, install it with `sudo pacman -S git`.

 2. **Navigate and Grant Permissions:**